- Cheapest non-owner car insurance companies in New York

 Cheapest non-owner car insurance companies in New York

-The cheapest non-owner car insurance in New York is from Geico, with an average rate of $221.
+GEICO is the cheapest non-owner car insurance in New York, with rates averaging $221.
 The second most affordable option in New York is Erie Insurance, with an average rate of $298.

 The table below shows the most affordable non-owner car insurance companies in New York.